-Changes in the PRA's capital eligibility rules have resulted in certain capital instruments becoming ineligible as regulatory capital and MREL.
-These instruments are considered 'legacy' securities.
-The outstanding amount of legacy securities at end Q1 2022 totals £1.2bn, with £0.4bn of that amount issued from HoldCo, our resolution entity, meaning the BoE have the power to exercise bail-in.
-There is only one non-HoldCo legacy security (notional cf0.2bn) without a maturity or redemption option prior to the end of 2025.
-This is compared to fully counting MREL resources of c.f66bn as at March 2022.
+Changes to the PRA's capital eligibility rules have resulted in certain capital instruments becoming ineligible as regulatory capital and MREL.
+These instruments are considered 'Legacy' Securities.
+The outstanding amount of Legacy Securities at end Q2 2024 totals £1.0bn, with £0.4bn of that amount issued from HoldCo, our resolution entity, meaning the BoE have the power to exercise bail-in.
+There is only one non-HoldCo Legacy Security (notional c£0.2bn) without a maturity or redemption option prior to the end of 2025.
+This is compared to fully counting MREL resources of c.£70.3bn as at June 2024.

-Legacy securities
+Legacy Securities